GiannosP14/Django-CRM/README.md

-#Following a freeCodeCamp tutorial in order to experiment woth Django and Python
+Following a freeCodeCamp tutorial in order to experiment with Django, Python, Git and MySQL